 - Reviews of MyHeritage DNA Test - Ancestry Kit

 The MyHeritage DNA Ancestry kit is the cheaper of MyHeritage’s offerings, though it allows users to track their ethnicity globally: Irish, Scottish, Welsh, Spanish, South American, and even Indigenous American!
 A large majority of MyHeritage Ancestry Kit users (over 60%!) gave the product 5 stars on Amazon.

 Only 13% of users gave the product 1 star, the main reason being that features like the historical records database and connecting to family members are hidden behind a paywall.
 Be sure to understand what you are getting with a DNA test before you buy!

 Users on several prominent websites have reviews from MyHeritage users that are more general MyHeritage.
+Many of them mention the great customer support they received from MyHeritage.
 Check them out!